liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-screenlets-in-liferay-screens-for-android.markdown

 attributes from the XML definition and then either store them as class attributes or use them otherwise.
 Next, inflate the view using the layout specified in the `liferay:layoutId` attribute.
 You can even use the read attributes to configure the initial state of the view.
+Don't worry about `R.styleable` showing as errors; you'll take care of this in the next section.
+Go ahead and add the `createScreenletView` method now:

     @Override
     protected View createScreenletView(Context context, AttributeSet attributes) {